 ½ c. chocolate chips or chunks

-3) Mix in flour and cocoa and blend well.
+3. Add flour and cocoa and whisk well.

 4. Add nuts and chips and stir to combine.

 5. Spread batter in a greased, 9 inch glass pie plate.

 6. Microwave 4 minutes (this is on high power – no need to set it this way, microwaves default on “high”).
 Let stand five minutes.
 Cut and serve.

 Keep leftovers well covered at room temperature.